kaaengine/kaa/docs/reference/engine.rst

 .. _Scene.input:
 .. attribute:: Scene.input

-    A get accessor to the :class:`InputManager` object which offers methods and properties to actively check for input from mouse, keyboard, controllers etc. It also allows to consume events published by those devices, by the system or by the kaa engine itself.
-Check out the :class:`InputManager` documentation for a full list of available features.
+    A get accessor to the :class:`input.InputManager` object which offers methods and properties to actively check for input from mouse, keyboard, controllers etc. It also allows to consume events published by those devices, by the system or by the kaa engine itself.
+Check out the :class:`input.InputManager` documentation for a full list of available features.

     .. code-block:: python